x6d8f4a/osprey/README.md

 ## 📖 Citation

-If you use the Alpha Berkeley Framework in your research or projects, please cite our [paper](https://arxiv.org/abs/2508.15066):
+If you use the Osprey Framework in your research or projects, please cite our [paper](https://arxiv.org/abs/2508.15066):

 ```bibtex
 @misc{hellert2025osprey,